gavinhoward/bc/manuals/dc.md

 one-character string where the character is the result of the mod interpreted as an ASCII character.

+If it is a string, then a new string is made.
+If the original string is empty, the new string is empty.
+If it is not, then the first character of the original string is used to create the new string as a one-character string.
+The new string is then pushed onto the stack.

 This is a non-portable extension.

 ##### `x`